doomkit/simple-blog/README.md

 ### DB configuration

-To start database using docker you need to create two config files inside `db` folder.
+To start database using docker you need to create two config files.

-**db/.env.postgres**
+**.env.postgres**

 ```
 POSTGRES_PASSWORD=${PASSWORD}